 7. Missing components

 The most obvious sign of a stolen catalytic converter is when there are missing components underneath the car.
-It will be helpful if you know what it looks like and where it is located.
+Knowing what it looks like and where it is located will be helpful.
 So what does a catalytic converter looks like?

 What to do if the catalytic converter is stolen?